 BikeSafe North Carolina is a partnership with the Governor’s Highway Safety Program and the N.C.
 State Highway Patrol.
 The program invites motorcyclists to participate in Rider Skills Days that offer assessment on present skills and advice to help make their riding in North Carolina safer and more enjoyable.

 The Rider Skills Days are conducted during the week and at weekends by highly qualified police.
-Trainings are held at the Highway Patrol driving facility in Raleigh and other local law enforcement agencies across the state.
+Trainings are at the Highway Patrol driving facility in Raleigh and other local law enforcement agencies across the state.
 The pre-booked days include both classroom based advice and on-road ride-outs.

 Whether you ride a high powered performance machine or a smaller commuter bike, if you are serious about staying safe on North Carolina's roads, you should reserve your seat in one of our Rider Skills Days now.

-Three out of four child safety seats are improperly installed in vehicles according to the National Highway Traffic Safety Administration.
-For maximum child passenger safety parents and caregivers should refer to the following National Highway Traffic Safety Administration’s 4 Steps for Kids guidelines for determining which restraint system is best suited to protect children based on age and size:
+Three out of four child safety seats are improperly installed in vehicles, according to the National Highway Traffic Safety Administration.
+For maximum child passenger safety, parents and caregivers should refer to the following NHTSA's "4 Steps for Kids" guidelines for determining which restraint system is best suited to protect children based on age and size:

-- For the best possible protection keep infants in the back seat, in rear-facing child safety seats, as long as possible up to the height or weight limit of the particular seat.
+- For the best possible protection, keep infants in the back seat in rear-facing child safety seats as long as possible – up to the height or weight limit of the particular seat.
 At a minimum, keep infants rear-facing until at least age 1 and at least 20 pounds.

-- When children outgrow their rear-facing seats (at least age 1 and at least 20 pounds) they should ride in forward-facing child safety seats, in the back seat, until they reach the upper weight or height limit of the particular seat (usually around age 4 and 40 pounds).
+- When children outgrow their rear-facing seats (at least age 1 and at least 20 pounds), they should ride in forward-facing child safety seats, in the back seat, until they reach the upper weight or height limit of the particular seat (usually around age 4 and 40 pounds).